Axway/agents-kong/README.md

 - The full URL to connect to the Kong admin API, `KONG_ADMIN_URL`
 - The host the agent will use when setting the endpoint of a discovered API, (`KONG_PROXY_HOST`)
   - The HTTP `KONG_PROXY_PORTS_HTTP` and HTTPs `KONG_PROXY_PORTS_HTTPS` ports the agent will use with the endpoint above
-- The URL paths, hosted by the gateway service, to query for spec files, `KONG_SPEC_URL_PATHS`
+- The URL paths, hosted by the gateway service, to query for spec files, `KONG_SPEC_URLPATHS`

 #### Docker